 Professor Aho is the "A" in AWK, a widely used pattern-matching language; "W" is Peter Weinberger and "K" is Brian Kernighan.
 (Think of AWK as the predecessor of perl.)
 He also wrote the initial versions of the string pattern-matching utilities egrep and fgrep that are a part of UNIX; fgrep was the first widely used implementation of what is now called the Aho-Corasick algorithm.

-Professor Aho's current research interests include programming languages, compilers, algorithms, software engineering, and quantum computation.
+Professor Aho's research interests include programming languages, compilers, algorithms, software engineering, and quantum computation.

 Professor Aho has served as Chair of the Computer Science and Engineering Section of the National Academy of Engineering, as Chair of ACM's Special Interest Group on Algorithms and Computability Theory, and twice as Chair of the Advisory Committee for the National Science Foundation's Computer and Information Science and Engineering Directorate.

-Prior to his current position at Columbia, Professor Aho was Vice President of the Computing Sciences Research Center at Bell Labs, the lab that invented UNIX, C and C++.
+Prior to his position at Columbia, Professor Aho was Vice President of the Computing Sciences Research Center at Bell Labs, the lab that invented UNIX, C and C++.
 He was previously a member of technical staff, a department head, and the director of this center.
 Professor Aho also served as General Manager of the Information Sciences and Technologies Research Laboratory at Bellcore (now Telcordia).